Don't walk into an interview without researching the answers to these questions!

 - What cultural intricacies or customs could potentially come into play?

-If you're serious about getting an offer, it's worth putting in the hours of intensive interview preparation to maximise your chances.
+If you're serious about getting an offer, it's worth putting in hours of intensive interview preparation and researching job interview tips to maximise your chances.

 Reflecting on your experience, researching the company and conducting a practice interview with a friend or career coach are all great strategies.